-Uprise is a personal trainer for your mood, resilience and emotional intelligence.
-It offers a range of evidence-based programs and skill-building strategies to help you improve your mental fitness.
-Uprise is provided as an additional service to UNSW staff, to complement our Employee Assistance Program (EAP) with Benestar.
+Uprise is like a personal trainer for your mental wellbeing, helping you build resilience, emotional intelligence, and a healthier mood.
+It offers a variety of evidence-based programs and practical strategies designed to improve your mental fitness.
+As a UNSW staff member, you have access to Uprise as an additional support service, complementing our Employee Assistance Program (EAP) with Benestar.

 Who can use Uprise?